- The Environment

 Women and Families

 Decisions about your health should be made by you and your doctor, not corporate executives or politicians.
 I am 100% pro-choice and will never compromise on women’s health.
 We need to reduce the barriers and fear tactics that are currently being employed by Republicans in Congress and increase health education.

 We must stand up and fight back against attacks on Planned Parenthood - the nation’s leading providers of high-quality, affordable health care for women, men and young people, and the nation’s largest provider of sex education.
-Defunding Planned Parenthood disproportionately people with low incomes, people of color and our LGBT communities. #IStandWithPP
+Defunding Planned Parenthood disproportionately affects people with low incomes, people of color and our LGBT communities. #IStandWithPP

 I stood with Governor Cuomo as he announced the Nation’s Strongest Paid Family Leave Policy.
 No family should have to choose between caring for their loved ones and risking their economic security.
 This was a great step but we need to expand this program nationally.